-18 See OSCE/ODIHR-Venice Commission Guidelines on Political Party Regulation, CDL-AD(2020)032, par 152 and 153.
+31 See OSCE/ODIHR-Venice Commission Guidelines on Political Party Regulation, CDL-AD(2020)032, par 152 and 153.

-Romania), (2) the election of party bodies, and (3) the cancelation of party memberships.20 Statutes should also mention the party organs, their powers and competences.
+to regulate rights and duties of party members in their by-laws (i.e. statutes).
+Such rights and duties should, according to most party laws, be regulated in parties' statutes, together with procedures for (1) the creation/dissolution of party structures, although some countries require the creation of an arbitration body to resolve internal conflicts (e.g. Czech Republic, Portugal, Romania), (2) the election of party bodies, and (3) the cancelation of party memberships.33 Statutes should also mention the party organs, their powers and competences.
 The least regulated aspects of parties' internal organisation are the composition of internal organs, disciplinary and accountability measures, internal incompatibilities for party offices, and procedures for candidate selection.
-However, as observed in the Guidelines, "in the last decades many countries have increasingly shifted towards the imposition of requirements concerning the internal structures and functioning of political parties."21
+However, as observed in the Guidelines, "in the last decades many countries have increasingly shifted towards the imposition of requirements concerning the internal structures and functioning of political parties."34